 Application & Assessment:

-Once your assessment is complete, the report will be considered by our Fostering Panel who will make a recommendation in respect of your suitability to foster.
+Once your assessment is complete, the report will be considered by our Fostering Panel who will make a recommendation in respect of your suitability to foster and the types of fostering that might be appropriate for your situation.
 This may sound intimidating but your assessing social worker and Fostering to Inspire will be available throughout to offer support and guidance.